June 11 - July 23, 2019

-A 6-week immersion into the therapeutics of Yin & Restorative Yoga
+A deep immersion into the therapeutics of Yin & Restorative Yoga

 A comprehensive immersion into the therapeutics of Yin & Restorative Yoga.
 During the immersion we will look at ways to bring balance to the physical body using simple supported and held postures in order to bring the nervous system into the parasympathetic mode (ie relieve stress).
 Each class will provide simple and effective techniques such as pranayama (breathing exercises), interoceptive exercises, yoga nidra (deep relaxation) and simple meditation that can be easily applied in daily life.